f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Export Backups From the Chassis Partitions
 ==========================================

 Next copy the backup files to a location outside of VELOS.
 The file can be copied off via the chassis partitions CLI, webUI, or API.
-In the current release you need an external HTTPS server configured to allow uploads in order to export database backups from VELOS.

 Export Backup From the Chassis Partition webUI
 ----------------------------------------------

 You can copy the backup file out of the chassis partition using the **Systems Settings > File Utilities** menu in the webUI.
-Use the Base Directory drop down menu to select **configs** directory, and you should see a copy of the file created there:
+Use the Base Directory drop down menu to select **configs** directory, you should see a copy of the file created there:

 .. image:: images/velos_f5os_configuration_backup_and_restore/image6.png
   :align: center